sosedoff/omxremote/README.md

 # omxremote

-Web frontend and API for Raspberry Pi omxplayer media player
+Web interface and API for Raspberry Pi Omxplayer.

 ## Overview